jacobbieker/Aperio_imaging_consolidator/README.md

 1. Download config.yml and aperio_consolidator.bat to your computer.
 2. Move all the .xls files from Aperio into one folder, renamed to follow the above format
+3. Set the Perl location in config.yaml to the path to perl.exe
-3. Place config and aperio_consolidator in the same folder as in the previous step
+4. Place config and aperio_consolidator in the same folder as in the previous step
 ![Screenshot](/Doc_images/Aperio_Docs_Shot_1.PNG?token=AG1pN3f-rvsUCmKCnwPYqoiNE0rIdjHjks5VrpaHwA%3D%3D)
-4. If necessary, change the names of the columns in config.yml by opening it up in a text editor
+5. If necessary, change the names of the columns in config.yml by opening it up in a text editor
-5. Double click on aperio_consolidator.bat to run the program
+6. Double click on aperio_consolidator.bat to run the program
 ![Screenshot](/Doc_images/Aperio_Docs_Shot_2.PNG?token=AG1pNxlT7NWzM8xUqpzf2fYxQW-Lxt1Uks5VrpbFwA%3D%3D)
-6. A file called "consolidated_files.xlsx" should be created in the same folder, it contains the output of this script
+7. A file called "consolidated_files.xlsx" should be created in the same folder, it contains the output of this script
 ![Screenshot](/Doc_images/Aperio_Docs_Shot_3.PNG?token=AG1pNzhYwTZkB68-6ZWCcYn3rnEW2quJks5Vrpb9wA%3D%3D)